mel-edo/mel-edo/README.md

 💻 **Projects in progress**

+· Hyprland rice using quickshell

+· Gameboy emulator using rust

 · Voice assistant for linux

-· Hyprland rice using quickshell

-· Chip8 emulator using rust

 🌱 **Currently exploring**

 · Rust systems dev

-· Minimalist OS tools
+· OS stuff

 <details>
   <summary>🐧 Know more about me</summary>